ibexa/documentation-user/docs/personalization/segment_management.md

 - women
 - Poland
-- sales hunters (as a type of customers.)
+- sales hunters (as a type of customer)

 ![AND segment group logic](img/perso_segment_group_sales_hunters.png "AND segment group logic")

-All three criteria are linked with `AND`operator so, all conditions must be fullfiled.
+All three criteria are linked with and `AND` operator, so all conditions must be fulfilled.

-Recommendation call in scenario using model with segments, contains requests to all specified segments with `AND` conditions:
+A recommendation call in a scenario that uses a model with segments contains requests to all specified segments with `AND` conditions:

 `https://reco.test.perso.ibexa.co/api/v2/41307/588/landing_page?numrecs=6&attribute=ses_name,title,ses_image,teaser_image&crosscontenttype=1&segments=7,11,14`